Brushy Mountain State Penitentiary: History

 The prison was closed in 1972 after a strike by prison guards protesting unsafe working conditions.
 It reopened in 1976.
 Brushy Mountain was the only unionized prison in the state.
 The union worked closely with state legislators to improve the working conditions for correctional staff across the state.
 Under Governor Lamar Alexander attempts were made to squeeze the union out of existence, but his efforts were fruitless.
-Additional attempts over the years were attempted but they also proved fruitless.
+Additional attempts over the years also proved unsuccessful.
 Many efforts to close the prison were attempted long before the 2009 closure.
-In 1998 Brushy Mountain Prison was administratively joined with Morgan County Correctional Complex.
+In 1998, Brushy Mountain Prison was administratively joined with Morgan County Correctional Complex.
 With the joining of the two institutions, both prisons became unionized.

-In the 1980s Brushy Mountain ended its long-standing function as a maximum security prison and assumed a mission as a classification facility.
+In the 1980s, Brushy Mountain ended its long-standing function as a maximum security prison and assumed a mission as a classification facility.
 In its final operations, it had a capacity of 584 and was used as the state's reception/classification and diagnostic center for East Tennessee.
 It housed all custody levels of inmates, although it retained a maximum security designation because of the 96-bed maximum security annex contained within the prison walls, which was used to house the state's most troublesome inmates.
 The last warden was Jim Worthington.
 The prison closed on June 11, 2009.
 Its functions were transferred to the Morgan County Correctional Complex.

 In 2018, Brushy Mountain was re-opened to the public for tours, private events, car shows, and concerts.
 Brushy also houses a distillery that produces moonshine, vodka, whiskey, and liqueurs.
 In addition, Brushy features the Warden's Table Restaurant, which serves Southern and American staples such as barbecue and cheeseburgers in a cafeteria-like format.

 Notable inmates

 In addition to James Earl Ray, the convicted assassin of Martin Luther King Jr., notable inmates included Byron Looper, who was convicted in 2000 for the murder of State Senator Tommy Burks and began serving his life sentence at Brushy Mountain, Paul Dennis Reid, a serial killer known as the "Fast Food Killer" who served part of his time on death row at Brushy Mountain.
 George Hyatte, one of the perpetrators of the 2005 Kingston courthouse shooting, was imprisoned at Brushy Mountain at the time of that incident.
+Chattanooga serial rapist and convicted murderer Harold Wayne Nichols served 18 months between 1984 and 1986 for the attempted rape of a woman during a burglary.